Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 In the end, Deciding between the two optics is most important, and it is a matter of looking at the weapons you own and establishing how you need to use the optics.

-Moreover, consider how essential this scope is for you to have optics that can automatically change the brightness to adapt to the environment.
+Moreover, consider how essential this sight is for you to have optics that can automatically change the brightness to adapt to the environment.
 Some probably prefer to have more control over their night-vision systems.
 However, the others will fare better with a hands-off approach.